Fly Fishing for Smallmouth Bass in Lakes and Rivers

 Smallmouth bass and Largemouth and will look for different water conditions.

-Large mouth bass tend to hang around the slower, deeper sections of a river with more weed.
+Largemouth bass tends to hang around the slower, deeper sections of a river with more weed.
 Especially around logs rocks, roots of trees and weed beds.

 Smallmouth Fly Fishing Techniques and Best Bass Rigs for Bank Fishing

-The best flies are the ones that look like bait fish or crayfish underwater or even just something that looks good to eat to a bass fish.
-The key is to get the fly close to the bass and make it look like something really good to eat, it really is that simple.
+The best flies are the ones that look like baitfish or crayfish underwater or even just something that looks good to eat to a bass fish.
+The key is to get the fly close to the bass and make it look like something really good to eat, it is that simple.

 Advantages of Bank Fishing

 You won’t have the noise of your running motor which the vibration and noise can also scare away fish.
-The great news is it doesn’t cost much to start bass fishing, in fact river bank fishing is a great hobby to start out in, all you need is a rod and some basic flies, as bass aren’t too picky on fly selection (ie artificial fly – hook with furs, feathers, threads etc).
+The great news is it doesn’t cost much to start bass fishing riverbank fishing is a great hobby to start in, all you need is a rod and some basic flies, as bass are not too picky on the fly selection (ie artificial fly – hook with furs, feathers, threads, etc).